cmsis-svd/cmsis-svd/README.md

 What is this?
 -------------

-This repository seeks to provide value to devlopers targetting ARM platforms in two main ways:
+This repository seeks to provide value to developers targetting ARM platforms in two main ways:

 1. Provide a convenient place to access and aggregate CMSIS-SVD